olekscode/Power2TheWiki/README.md

 7. Compare the results to the baseline

 ## 1. Collecting the data
-We have downloaded the full dumps of English and Ukrainian Wikipedias.
+We have downloaded the full dumps of [English](https://dumps.wikimedia.org/enwiki/20180620/) and [Ukrainian](https://dumps.wikimedia.org/ukwiki/20180620/) Wikipedia articles from 20/06/2018.
+Then we have parsed those articles to get outgoing red and blue links: the link article, text and position in the current article text.
+Also we have downloaded [Wiki interlanguage link records](https://dumps.wikimedia.org/ukwiki/20180620/ukwiki-20180620-langlinks.sql.gz) and parsed out all interlingual links between English and Ukrainian Wikipedia articles.

 ----------